-- Private IP The IP of the host which is connected to the internal network and needs to be accessible from the external network. - Private Port The TCP/UDP port of the application running on the host which is connected to the internal network.
-The specified port will be accessible from the external network. - Type The L3 protocol (IP) type which needs to be forwarded from the internal network. - Source IP/mask Source IP/mask is the source IP of the packet (specified within the packet header), usually it is the IP of the host system that sends the packets. - Public Port The TCP/UDP port of the AirRouter HP which will accept and forward the connections from the external network to the host connected to the internal network. - Comment Enter a brief description of the port forwarding functionality such as FTP server, Web server, or game server. - Enabled Enables or disables the effect of the particular port forwarding entry.
-All the added firewall entries are saved in the system configuration file, however only the enabled port forwarding entries are used on the AirRouter HP.
+• Private IP The IP of the host which is connected to the internal network and needs to be accessible from the external network.

+- Private Port The TCP/UDP port of the application running on the host which is connected to the internal network.
+The specified port will be accessible from the external network. - Type The L3 protocol (IP) type which needs to be forwarded from the internal network. - Public Port The TCP/UDP port of the AirRouter which will accept and forward the connections from the external network to the host connected to the internal network. - Comments Enter a brief description of the port forwarding functionality such as FTP server, Web server, or game server. - Enabled Enables or disables the effect of the particular port forwarding entry.
+All the added firewall entries are saved in the system configuration file, however only the enabled port forwarding entries are used on the AirRouter.